 Florian Wilfling – Mechanisms of Cellular Quality Control

 Proteins are the workhorses of cells and perform a vast array of functions.
 Often this requires the formation of large multi-protein complexes which act as a macromolecular machine for individual tasks.
 Recent technological advancements in structural biology have elucidated many aspects of the complex assembly and function of these machines.
-However, relatively little is known how disused, damaged or misassembled macromolecular protein complexes are disposed.
-Our main goal is to systematically identify quality control signals and factors important for surveillance of the assembly and functional state of macromolecular assemblies.
-For this we integrate a diverse set of techniques including biochemistry, advanced live-cell microscopy, correlative cryo-electron tomography, state-of-the-art quantitative mass spectrometry and unbiased system-wide approaches.
+However, relatively little is known about how disused, damaged or misassembled macromolecular complexes are disposed of.
+Our aim is to systematically identify quality control signals and factors important for surveillance of the assembly and functional state of macromolecular assemblies.
+In particular, macroautophagy is well suited to degrade a wide variety of cytosolic cargo, ranging from macromolecular machines to protein aggregates, organelles and even invading pathogens.
+During macroautophagy, these diverse cargoes are engulfed in a double membrane compartment called “autophagosome”.
+How cargo is concentrated prior to uptake and how this process is synchronized with autophagosome biogenesis are the research focus of our group.
+To this end, we integrate a diverse set of techniques including biochemistry, advanced live-cell microscopy, correlative cryo-electron tomography, state-of-the-art quantitative mass spectrometry and unbiased system-wide approaches.

 How to join the Lab

 Currently, we have an open postdoctoral position.
 If you are interested in joining our group, please send a letter of motivation and CV to email@example.com